 - Tidal Master/MQA – for $8.99/single or $17.99/album, you can make sure an audiophile-quality master recording is uploaded to Tidal

-- Social Phone – for $12.99/month you can use DistroKid’s platform for Text Message Marketing to your fanbase.
+- Social Phone – for $12.99/month you can use the platform for Text Message Marketing to your fanbase.

 Tunecore also has some paid addons artists may find useful:

-- Music Publishing Administration – $99.00 ONE TIME fee and TuneCore will make sure you get paid your publishing anytime your music is used/played, even if you don’t know about it.
+- Music Publishing + Sync Licensing – $75.00 ONE TIME fee and they will make sure you get paid your publishing anytime your music is used/played, even if you don’t know about it.
 You’ll also be eligible for sync opportunities for your music.

-- YouTube Ad Revenue – $12.00 ONE TIME setup fee and similar to DistroKid’s Content ID Service (TuneCore will also take a 20% cut of any ad revenue from YouTube)
+- YouTube Ad Revenue – Now included with paid subscriptions and similar to DistroKid’s Content ID Service (they will also take a 20% cut of any ad revenue from YouTube)

 All in all, both companies have some pretty useful addons that serious artists will want to take advantage of.
 Tunecore beats Distrokid by a little bit – their social tool is better, and they handle publishing administration for artists.

 And some of the stuff you need to “add-on” with DistroKid, is already included with your release.
 But in other ways (like Tidal MQA upload, for example), you’d need to go with Distrokid.